-Transport Engineers earn an average of $79,340 a year.
-The lowest 10% make around $51,280, while the highest 10% earned around $122,020.
-Most Transport Engineers work for private architectural or engineering firms, with a smaller percentage working for the state and local governments.
+Transportation engineers, who fall under the broader BLS category of civil engineers, earned a median salary of $88,570 as of May 2020.
+The lowest 10% made around $56,160, while the highest 10% earned around $144,810.* Most Transport Engineers work for private architectural or engineering firms, with a smaller percentage working for the state and local governments.

 What Is the Job Demand for Transportation Engineers?

-The job demand for Transport Engineers is expected to increase by 20% in the next 10 years, which is much faster than the average occupation.
-New jobs will be generated by an ever-growing population and aging infrastructure, which will require maintenance and perhaps complete revamping.
+The job demand for transportation engineers is expected to increase by 8% between 2020 and 2030.* New jobs will be generated by an ever-growing population and aging infrastructure, which will require maintenance and perhaps complete revamping.
 In addition, the new interest in discovering and proliferating renewable energy resources will produce brand new transportation infrastructures in certain regions.